srolest/Weblab01/README.md

 6. Checks with hurl.

 Hurl is a tool for executing and testing HTTP requests.

 I have also used the hurl file to make checks.
+I had to create the soyuz.html file because the HURL file requires it.
+Although the PDF does not request it, the test does require checking it.
 Below is a screenshot of the result:

 [HURL-RESULT](./images/hurl-check.png)